William Henry O'Connell: Archbishop of Boston and Cardinal

 O'Connell was named coadjutor archbishop of Boston with right of succession and titular archbishop of Constantina by Pope Pius X on February 21, 1906.
 As coadjutor, he served as the designated successor of Archbishop John Williams, then in declining health.
 He succeeded Williams as archbishop after his death on August 30, 1907.

 On November 27, 1911, O'Connell became Boston's first archbishop to become cardinal, and was given the title of cardinal-priest of S. Clemente.
 He arrived late to two papal conclaves in a row, in 1914 and 1922, due to having to cross the Atlantic Ocean by ship.
 He complained about it to Pope Pius XI, who then lengthened the time period between the death of the pope and the start of the conclave.
 O'Connell was able to participate in the 1939 conclave.

 O'Connell favored a highly centralized diocesan organization, encompassing schools, hospitals, and asylums in addition to parishes.
 He wielded immense political and social power in Massachusetts, earning him the nickname "Number One".
 For instance, he was responsible for defeating a bill to establish a state lottery in 1935, and for defeating a referendum liberalizing state birth control laws in 1942.
-The only politician who had anywhere near O'Connell's political clout was Massachusetts Governor (and future U.S. President) Calvin Coolidge, but even Coolidge picked his battles carefully, preferring to ignore the O'Connell whenever possible.
-In the years leading up to the Second World War O'Connell became a powerful force for the neutralists in trying to keep the United States out of war in the pre-Pearl Harbor era.
+The only politician who had anywhere near O'Connell's political clout was Massachusetts Governor (and future U.S. President) Calvin Coolidge, but even Coolidge picked his battles carefully, preferring to ignore O'Connell whenever possible.
+In the years leading up to the Second World War, O'Connell became a powerful force for the neutralists seeking to keep the United States out of war in the pre-Pearl Harbor era.

 Views

 Having presided over the marriage of Joseph P. Kennedy Sr., and Rose Fitzgerald in 1914, he asked actress Gloria Swanson to end her affair with Kennedy.

 He opposed the Child Labor Amendment and called Hollywood "the scandal of the nation".

 He denounced the theories of Albert Einstein as "authentic atheism, even if camouflaged as cosmic pantheism".

 He opposed euthanasia, calling suffering "the discipline of humanity".

 He told his priests that they might refuse communion to women wearing lipstick.

-In 1932, O'Connell condemned crooning, a singer style that was popular in the 1930s: "No true American man would practice this base art.
+In 1932, O'Connell condemned crooning, a singing style that was popular in the 1930s: "No true American man would practice this base art.
 Of course, they aren't men. ...
 If you will listen closely [to crooners' songs] you will discern the basest appeal to sex emotion in the young."

-He had a cool relationship with his auxiliary bishop Francis Spellman, who later was the Archbishop of New York.
+He had a cold relationship with his auxiliary bishop Francis Spellman, who later was the Archbishop of New York.
 O'Connell once said, "Francis epitomizes what happens to a bookkeeper when you teach him how to read."

 He was also decidedly non-ecumenical.
-In 1908 he said, "The Puritan has passed.
+In 1908, he said, "The Puritan has passed.
 The Catholic remains."